asanyaga/BuildTest/Code/Distributr.Mobile/Distributr.Mobile/Distributr.Mobile.Core/Documentation/TOOLS.md

 ####Release Configuration

-This is the configuration that you should use for a release when targeting a real Android device (and the one that we will use on the continuos integration server).
+This is the configuration that you should use for a release when targeting a real Android device (and the one that we will use on the continuous integration server).
 The packaging and linking are the same as above, but note the supported architecture is now armeabi-v7a.
 This is the only architecture that should be checked.
 Any other included architectures will increase the APK file size.
 In future we may also need to check arm64-v8a which will be used by devices with 64-bit CPUs (currently only the nexus 9 uses a 64-bit CPU though they will be more common in future).

 ![alt text](release_advanced.png "Advanced")

+###Android Monitor

+Android Monitor provides a way to view Log Cat messages as well as bunch of other features which are useful for debigging, such as view threads, generating a heap dump and monitor memory and CPU.
+You can launch Android monitor from <sdk home>/tools/monotor.bat